Poisson's equation: Electrostatics

 which is Coulomb's law of electrostatics.
-(For historic reasons, and unlike gravity's model above, the $4 \pi$ factor appears here and not in Gauss's law.)
+(For historical reasons, and unlike gravity's model above, the $4 \pi$ factor appears here and not in Gauss's law.)

 The above discussion assumes that the magnetic field is not varying in time.
 The same Poisson equation arises even if it does vary in time, as long as the Coulomb gauge is used.
-In this more general context, computing φ is no longer sufficient to calculate E, since E also depends on the magnetic vector potential A, which must be independently computed.
-See Maxwell's equation in potential formulation for more on φ and A in Maxwell's equations and how Poisson's equation is obtained in this case.
+In this more general class of cases, computing φ is no longer sufficient to calculate E, since E also depends on the magnetic vector potential A, which must be independently computed.
+See Maxwell's equation in potential formulation for more on φ and A in Maxwell's equations and how an appropriate Poisson's equation is obtained in this case.